-- Video and text presentations

-- Journaling about presentations
+- Lectures in-person and/or online

+- Discussions in-person and/or online

-- Possible guests/artist videos and texts
+- Possible guests/artist lectures

 - Art articles and art experiences

+- Videos, video write-ups

 - Assignments: writing, drawing, field observations, creative processes, and other creative activities

 Class Participation

 Class participation and active learning are important aspects of this class, so your engagement is critical to your success regardless of modality/delivery.
 However, I understand that sometimes you must miss examinations or other academic obligations affecting your grades because of illness, personal crises, and other emergencies.
 I will work with you as best I can to help you succeed in the course.
 Please contact me as soon as possible when such absences arise so we can make arrangements to get you caught up.
 This policy will not apply in the case on non-emergency absences.